lahavlipson/SimpleGL/README.md

 Run `make test` to create the test executable which will be created in the build/ directory as well.

+Run `make compare` to create the comparison executable which does not use SimpleGL at all.
+This  will be created in the build/ directory.

 Run `make clean` to remove all the created files including the libSimplegl.a file and the created object and executable files.